We are committed to protecting your privacy, and promise to respect your personal information and do all we can to keep it safe

 We will use your personal information to:

-Provide you with the information, resources you have requested
+Provide you with the information, and resources you have requested

 Administer your donation, including processing Gift Aid

 Ensure we know you prefer to be contacted

 Keep a record of your correspondence, donations history, questions you have asked us, or comments you have made.

 Understand how we can improve our services, and the resources or information we send out.

 Contact you in your capacity as a representative of an organisation such as a business, church or charitable trust.